JackpotRising/jr-docs/homebase/integration.md

 ![Screenshot](media/credentials/002.png)

-Generate your Developement and Production SDK keys from the section picture below.
+Generate your Developement and Production SDK keys from the section displayed below.

 ![Screenshot](media/credentials/003.png)